ankurchavda/SparkLearning/README.md

 17. What is parquet?
 https://stackoverflow.com/a/36831549/8515731
 --------------------------
-18. What file systems does Spark support?
+18. What file systems do Spark support?
 - Hadoop Distributed File System (HDFS).
 - Local File system.
 - S3